 ADHD and Autism

-Both ADHD (Attention Deficit Hyperactivity Disorder) and Autism Spectrum Disorder (ASD) are a type of neurodivergence.
+Both ADHD (Attention Deficit Hyperactivity Disorder) and Autism Spectrum (AS) are a type of neurodivergence.
 ADHD and Autism are distinct in their core traits, however, they share overlaps that can complicate diagnosis and understanding.
 This page explores Autism and ADHD including their differences, co-occurrence, and how they manifest together, particularly focusing on the diagnostic process in the UK and addressing common questions about their interrelation.

 What is Autism?